Prodidomus flavipes

 Prodidomus flavipes is a species of spider in the family Prodidomidae.
 It is endemic to South Africa.

 Distribution

 Prodidomus flavipes is found only in KwaZulu-Natal province, South Africa.
 The species has a range in altitude from 13 to 646 m above sea level.
 Recorded locations include Ingwavuma, iSimangaliso Wetland Park at Cape Vidal, Ndumo Game Reserve, and Tembe Elephant Park.

 Habitat and ecology

 The species is a free-running ground dweller found in the Savanna biome.

 Description

+Prodidomus flavipes belongs to the family Prodidomidae, which are small free-running ground spiders.
+The species is known only from the female specimen.
+With a total length of 1.52 mm, it is a very small spider.
+The cephalothorax width is 1.14 mm.

 Prodidomus flavipes is known only from the female, with a total length of 1.52 mm and cephalothorax width of 1.14 mm.

 The carapace is yellow-brown with a few faint radiating infuscations and a darker border, bearing some scattered inwards-pointing dark hairs.
 The posterior median indentation is rather deep, revealing more of the lorum than is usual.
 The abdomen is cream with a slight purplish tinge, particularly along the midline and posteriorly, where there are also a few narrow, pale indistinct chevrons.